 Christine's: As for on-mountain dining, you can’t miss Christine’s.
 Located at the top of Blackcomb mountain, the restaurant serves classic comfort food with panoramic views of the valley.

 Rimrock Cafe: Rimrock is a Whistler institution.
 An Award-winning restaurant, Rimrock has been serving fresh game and seafood since 1986.
 The cozy log cabin interior makes you feel at home in an instant and the food will leave you speechless.

 Local Tip: If you are on Whistler and wondering how to get to Blackcomb take the Peak to Peak Gondola, a 12-minute cable car ride that connects the two mountain peaks.
 An engineering feat, this experience is truly one of a kind.

 Every local knows that the ultimate way to unwind after a long day on the slopes is at Scandinave Spa Whistler.
 Indulge in the traditional Finish hydrotherapy baths to experience total body and mind relaxation.
 With mountain views, a strict ‘no talking’ policy and snow softly falling, you will quickly fall into deep relaxation.

 FOR THE ADVENTUROUS SPIRIT:

-For any longtime local the lure the fresh powder in backcountry become irresistible, and to access it one needs a snowmobile.
+Snow Sledding: For any longtime local the lure the fresh powder in backcountry becomes irresistible, and to access it one needs a snowmobile.
 Get a taste of the fun with a sledding tour through the beautiful Callahan valley.
 Explore a new mountain and ride the trail up to a log cabin for a Yukon breakfast.

 SOMETHING FOR THE KIDS